APerricone/harbourCodeExtension/client/README.md

 - Diagnostic infos
 - Symbol Definitions Within a Document provider (access it by pressing <kbd>CTRL</kbd>+<kbd>P</kbd> then <kbd>@</kbd>)
 - Symbol Definitions in folder provider (access it by pressing <kbd>CTRL</kbd>+<kbd>P</kbd> then <kbd>#</kbd>)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements